Difference Between Gold and Pyrite

 Its appearance and its properties can vary from bright yellow to turquoise in color, varying between 1-10°c (7-30 °F) above water level.

-Pyrites are mined mostly for his or her brilliance, which makes them very attractive jewels, but they don’t seem to be used widely due to issues of safety related to mining any precious metals under such conditions.
+Pyrites are mined mostly for their brilliance, which makes them very attractive jewels, but they don’t seem to be used widely due to issues of safety related to mining any precious metals under such conditions.

 Main Differences Between Gold and Pyrite